next-actions/pytest-mh/readme.md

+> [!WARNING]
+> This plugin is still actively developed and even though it is mostly stable,
+> we reserve the right to introduce minor breaking changes if it is required for
+> new functionality.

 # pytest_mh - pytest multihost test framework

 `pytest-mh` is a pytest plugin that, at a basic level, allows you to run shell